 Paris — the City of Light — has been a beacon of culture for centuries.
 As a world capital of art, fashion, food, literature, and ideas, it stands as a symbol of all the fine things human civilization can offer.
 Paris offers sweeping boulevards, chatty crêpe stands, chic boutiques, and world-class art galleries, and farmers markets.
 Sip un café crème with deconstructionists at a sidewalk café, then step into an Impressionist painting in a tree-lined park.
-Climb Notre-Dame and rub shoulders with a gargoyle.
 Cruise the Seine, zip to the top of the Eiffel Tower, and saunter down Avenue des Champs-Elysées.
 Master the Louvre and Orsay museums.
 Save some after-dark energy for one of the world's most romantic cities.

 At a Glance

-▲▲▲ Notre-Dame Cathedral Paris' most beloved church, with towers and gargoyles.
+▲▲▲ Notre-Dame Cathedral Paris' most beloved church (interior closed following April 2019 fire).

 ▲▲▲ Sainte-Chapelle Gothic cathedral with peerless stained glass.

 ▲▲▲ Louvre Europe's oldest and greatest museum, starring Mona Lisa and Venus de Milo.